-The School of Law and the Department of Sociology and Anthropology offer a dual degree program (J.D./M.A.).
-This specialized program combined the J.D. and M.A. degrees, broadly focusing on the relationship between law and society.
+The Saint Louis University School of Law and the Department of Sociology and Anthropology offer a dual degree program (J.D./M.A.).
+This specialized program combines the J.D. and M.A., broadly focusing on the relationship between law and society.
 The dual degree capitalizes on the advantages of legal training and social science research expertise.
-Graduates of the J.D./M.A. program are in demand in jobs requiring skill in gathering and analyzing information, interpreting legal issues and implementing administrative policy.
+Graduates of the J.D./M.A. are prepared to interpret legal issues and implement administrative policy.

 For additional information see the catalog entries for the following programs: